international employment law firm alliance L&E Global

 • Non-Resident (NR).

 The tax residency of an individual determines the scope of income liable to be taxed in India.
-If the foreign national is staying in India for more than 182 (one hundred eighty-two) days, the foreign company may be required to arrange for withholding taxation of the foreign employee(s).
+If the foreign national is staying in India for more than 182 (one hundred eighty-two) days, the foreign national may be required to pay taxes in India.

 Claim for workplace injury